SunStarSys/www/content/essays/devops.md

 by the puppet master will eventually deploy updates as the puppet agents check-back-in.
 But CI/CD is a work-in-progress, even to this day.

-Oh the other hand, another early, groundbreaking CI-like initiative at The ASF (for actual projects) was [Apache Gump](https://gump.apache.org/), which was the brainchild of brilliant colleagues like Sam Ruby and company.
+Oh the other hand, another early, groundbreaking CI-like initiative at The ASF (for actual Apache software TLP projects) was [Apache Gump](https://gump.apache.org/), which was the brainchild of brilliant colleagues like Sam Ruby and company.
 What gump did was periodically checkout, build and test HEAD of the trunk of every codebase in the Subversion repository, for every project it could successfully figure out how to build (which was by and large limited to Java projects originally).
 This activity still goes on to this day!